Emmy 2017: The winners list

 Ellie Kemper, "Unbreakable Kimmy Schmidt"

-Julia Louis-Dreyfus, "Veep"
+Julia Louis-Dreyfus, "Veep" *WINNER

 Tracee Ellis Ross, "Black-ish"